-From NAR: Suspension of REALTOR® membership will, in most instances, have no effect on MLS participatory or user/subscriber privileges.
-Licensees affiliated with MLS Participants have subscriber/user rights irrespective of whether they hold REALTOR® membership personally – or whether their REALTOR® membership is in good standing or is suspended.
+Suspension of REALTOR® membership will, in most instances, have no effect on MLS participatory or user/subscriber privileges.

-The only exception to this general rule is when a REALTOR® (principal) MLS Participant is suspended for not meeting the ethics training requirement.
+The exception would be if a REALTOR® (principal) MLS Participant is suspended for not meeting the ethics training requirement.
 Under such circumstances, continued MLS access is not available to licensees affiliated with a suspended Participant unless participatory privileges are transferred to another principal in the firm.
 MLS participatory rights cannot be suspended for REALTORS® (principals) in states where MLSs are required by law to provide MLS participatory rights to nonmembers or where an association has voluntarily opened its MLS to nonmember participation.

 How long can a member be suspended for not completing their REALTORS® ethics training?

 Failure to meet the requirement for any two-year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any two (2) year cycle or until the requirement is met, whichever occurs sooner.

 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.